charming-art/terminal/README.md

 #### Static Mode

-In Processing, you needn't import APIs or call an extra method to run the sketch, but you need import APIs at first and call a extar method `run` to run the sketch in Charming.
+In Processing, you needn't import APIs or call an extra method to run the sketch, but you need import APIs at first and call an extra method `run` to run the sketch in Charming.

 ```processing
 /* processing code: static mode */